jasonearly/fewd/README.md

 # fewd
 Frontend + full stack lessons

-Working through online developement lessons in public as a refresh.
+Working through online development lessons in public as a refresh.